-Everyone loved this breakfast casserole, along with the Banana Oat Pancakes that I took as well.
-I came home with empty dishes which is always a good feeling and had many requests for a recipe.
+Everyone at our family gathering loved this breakfast casserole, along with the Banana Oat Pancakes that I took as well.
+I came home with empty dishes which is always a good feeling, and there were many requests for a recipe.

 “OMG!
 So good!!
 Added some additional veggies that needed to be used, celery and carrot.
 This is a keeper for sure.
 Thank you!”